 Temperature data

-The monthly shallow water temperature data was obtained from the South African Coastal Temperature Network (SACTN).
+The monthly shallow water temperature data was obtained from the South African Coastal Temperature Network (SACTN) (ref.).
 The temperature dataset was a compilation of contributions made by several sources, using in situ data and digital underwater temperature recorders (UTRs).
+What are the thermal parameters used?

 Wave parameters

 All wave data, taken at three hour resolutions, were obtained from the South African Weather Service (SAWS).
-Short-crested waves, generated by wind into the coastal environment (), were modelled from the data using the Simulating Waves in the Nearshore (SWAN) model.
-SWAN enables the removal of wave parameters from particular gridded locations in the nearshore ().
-For this study, a 200 meter resolution was used, at both 7 and 15 meter contours.
+Short-crested waves, generated by wind into the coastal environment (refs.) were modelled from the data using the Simulating Waves in the Nearshore (SWAN) model (refs.).
+SWAN enables the removal of wave parameters from particular gridded locations in the nearshore (refs.).
+For this study, a 200 m alongshore resolution was used, at both the 7 and 15 meter isobaths.

-Statistical methods:
+Statistical methods

-Tests for normality were performed, and due to the morphological and temperature data not being normally distributed, non-parametric analyses were performed.
-The data was then standardised to a mean of 0 and a standard deviation of 1, in order to easily compare variables measured on different scales.
+Tests for normality were performed, and due to the morphological and temperature data not being normally distributed, non-parametric analyses were subsequently performed.
+The morphometric data were then standardised to a mean of 0 and a standard deviation of 1 in order to easily compare variables measured on different scales.

-In order to visualise and compare the differences in morphology of kelp among sites, boxplots were constructed using the descriptive statistics of the morphometric data collected.
-The descriptive statistics include; minimum, maximum, 1st quartile(25th percentile), 3rd quartile (75th percentile), median and the interquartile range, which is the distance between the 1st and 3rd quartiles.

-Boxplots of the morphometric data at the same sites but at various depths were also produced, in order to determine if there are differences in morphology of kelp at different depths.

 A descriptive summary of the temperature and wave data was also conducted, including statistics such as minimum, maximum, mean, range and standard deviation.
 This was used to determine the monthly and annual climatologies of the sites sampled.
 These climatologies were used in the redundancy analysis (RDA) to identify the parameters of temperature and wave exposure which is the most influential in kelp morphology.
 RDAs help to summarise the variation in response variables (morphometric measurements), that is explained by explanatory variables (temperature and wave exposure parameters).
 This is achieved by performing multiple linear regressions between the response and explanatory variables.

-All statistical analyses were conducted through The R-Project for Statistical Computing.
+All statistical analyses were conducted using R 3.5.1 (R Core Team 2018).

 Results